sftpplus/sftpplus-docs/src/doc_source/configuration-auth/radius.rst

 :Values: * Clear text
 :From version: 4.10.0
 :Description:
-    This is the shared secret defined between the RADIUS server and the SFPPlus application used to secure the communication.
+    This is the shared secret defined between the RADIUS server and the SFTPPlus application used to secure the communication.

     Before version 4.24.0 this configuration was named `shared_secret`.
     It was renamed to `password`` to help make it easier to audit sensitive